 Let’s understand this with the help of a simple example.
 Assume you have a subscription to a magazine for six months, and you pay the full amount of $24 ($4 per month) upfront.
 The magazine will put the full amount in the short-term deferred revenues line and add it as cash in the balance sheet.
 Now, for each month, it will move $4 out of the deferred revenues to report it as revenue in the income statement.

 Now, if you pay in advance for two years ($96), $48 will go into the short-term deferred revenues line.
 And the remaining into the long-term deferred revenues.
 It is because the company will realize it after twelve months.
 After every month, $4 from the short-term will come as revenue in the income statement.
 Also, $4 will move each month from the long-term to the short-term deferred revenue line.

 Significance of Deferred Revenue

-- It is an important item to accurately report asset and liabilities in a balance sheet.
+- It is an important item to accurately report assets and liabilities on a balance sheet.
 By reporting deferred revenue on the liability side of the balance sheet, the company avoids reporting unearned income in the asset.
 Therefore, it avoids overvaluing the company’s net worth.

 - Payment by customers can vary and impact financial performance.
 Thus, investors may not like such volatility.
-So, reporting revenues as and when the company earns make the earnings stable.
+So, reporting revenues as and when the company earns makes the earnings stable.

 Valuation of Deferred Revenue